cioos-siooc/cioos-siooc-assetmap/README.md

 * usejsonp: Contact the CKAN API directly via JSONP ( remove the requirement of a proxy )
 * page_size: Maximum number of dataset returned per call the to API.
 * restrict_json_return: Use "fl" in the package search call to limit the item serialized per dataset.
 Only supported in the latest version of CKAN and require special consideration with Solr configurations.
+* support_time: Can use minimum and maximum time interval in search criteria (in development)
+* support_vertical: Can use minimum and maximum vertical (depth) in search criteria (in development)
+* support_eov: Add variable search criteria in eov tag and look in eov for vraible ifentifier (in development)
+* use_basic_auth: Add http basic authoization to the query (in debug, might be remove)

 Example of the configuration to use open.canada.ca catalog
 ```